A.J. Baime

 How many books has A.J.
 Baime written?

 A.J.
 Baime has written 8 books.
-6 books in the Non-Fiction Books, 2 books in the 's Biographies & Memoirs.
+6 Non-Fiction Books, 2 books in the 's Biographies & Memoirs.